 Public Works crews are ready for potential winter weather.
 Forecasts called for freezing rain or snow on Thursday night and into the weekend.

 Public Works will monitor the weather and conditions as the storms move through our area.
 If there is snow and ice accumulation, Public Works will execute its ice/snow emergency plan.
-Crews are on standby.
+Crews are on standby through the end of next week.
 They have up to 14 plows and several sanders and deicers ready to deploy for city streets and bike and pedestrian paths.

 As conditions deteriorate, people should expect slick roads and sidewalks.
 People driving should plan ahead and drive appropriately for the conditions.
 Road conditions and cameras are available on Tripcheck.com.